Catherinerezi/ecommerce-data-analysis/README.md

 **Integrity checks:**
 - Confirm expected shape, dtypes, and descriptive statistics after each transformation.
 - Validate that TotalPrice, Quantity, and UnitPrice align logically (no negative totals, absurd prices).

+# Explanatory Data Analysis Visualizations Carried Out
+Visualization Type Purpose:

+## Which products dominate volume?
+## How does demand evolve by month?
+## Which countries purchase the most?
+## What is the top product per country?
+## Which items are bought in bulk (Quantity > threshold)?
+## Multivariate snapshot: are numeric fields aligned?